This site is not affiliated with, endorsed by, or sponsored by Lowe’s or A.O. Smith. This is an independent consumer account of a personal experience.

 Unit Fails for the First Time

-• Unit was ultimately replaced.
-However, I was never told what failed, what caused it, or who bore the cost of the replacement.
+• Unit was ultimately replaced, but I was never told what failed, what caused it, or who bore the cost of the replacement.
 No root cause was ever communicated.

-• Sunday, April 12: Called hot water heater dept → redirected to Customer Solutions.
-Left a message.
-Called back 3 more times throughout the day.
-No response.
+• Sunday, April 12 Called the hot water heater department — nearly immediately redirected to Customer Solutions.
+Left a message and never received a call back that day.

 Photo Documentation